 Changes in Appearance

-Caring for a Dying Animal
+Caring for a Dying Cat

 Cats often pass away without anyone noticing that they've gone.
-For pet owners who know that death is imminent, preparing for the event can help them say good-bye to their friend.
+For pet owners who know that death is imminent, preparing for the event can help them say goodbye to their friend.